-Development proposals that fail to conserve or enhance the historic environment of Parish and Heritage assets therein will not be permitted.
+Development proposals that harm the historic environment of Parish and Heritage assets therein will not be permitted.
 The exception to this would be where harm cannot be avoided and there is clear and convincing justification for that harm, in the form of overriding public benefits from the development proposals that could not be delivered in any other way.
 This encompasses the special interest, character and appearance of the Titchfield Conservation Area, Titchfield Abbey Conservation Area, the Scheduled Monument of Titchfield Abbey and the listed buildings within the Parish.